gnif/LookingGlass/doc/troubleshooting.rst

 .. _when_launching_looking_glass_the_desktop_doesnt_appear:

-When Launching Looking Glass the Desktop Doesn't Appear
+When launching Looking Glass the desktop doesn't appear
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  **Using an AMD GPU?**